maximmaxim345/yoga_pro_9i_gen9_linux/README.md

 # Running Linux on the Lenovo Yoga Pro 9i Gen 9 (16IMH9)

 Here are some notes for running Linux on this laptop.
 This guide was primarily designed for the Gen 9 with the MiniLED screen, but it may also be helpful for the Gen 8 or similar laptops from Lenovo.
-Currently, KDE Plasma is recommended (refer to the Screen section) for the optimal experience.

 This guide was done on the Fedora 40 based distribution [Aurora](https://getaurora.dev/) using Wayland.

+Both GNOME and Plasma 6 work great with wayland, any other DE/WM should work as well.

 ## Feature Compatibility Table